 It all depends on your niche servicing market research and competition assessment.

-Although you can sell any type of service online, you need to understand how does it exactly work.
+Although you can sell any type of service online, you need to understand how it exactly works.

-Selling a particular service doesn’t require you to master it, but to understand the basics about it so you can answer any question you’d be asked from your customers.
+Selling a particular service doesn’t require you to master it, but to understand the basics about it so you can answer any question you’d be asked by your customers.